Skip to content

 });

-You control the video element entirely: size, position, CSS transforms (mirroring), overlays, and border styling are all yours to define.
+You control the video element entirely: size, position, CSS transforms (e.g. transform: scaleX(-1) for mirroring), border styling, overlays, and z-index layering are all yours to define.

-Here is a complete example that ties together a custom camera feed, progress indicator, quality feedback, and results display:
+Here is a complete example tying together a custom camera feed, progress indicator, quality feedback, and results display:

 <div class="scan-wrapper">